mdang/ga-lessons/js-ajax/readme.md

 - Implement an AJAX request to fetch data from an API.
 - Demonstrate the ability to read API documentation.

 ## Why we want to use API's

 - Show examples of sites (Amazon autocomplete, Trello, GitHub registering)

+## How Web Requests Work
+- Diagram of web requests
+- Client/Server model
+- Response codes
+- Chrome network tab

+***

+Turn and Talk:

+- With the person next to you, come up with 2 examples from sites you visit everyday that use AJAX

+***

 ## Ajax